Bhala1987/serenity-gui-ki/README.md

 1. Browsers - Google Chrome & Mozilla Firefox
 2. Mobile Responsive - width & height dimensions of devices: Tablets: {'ipadair','surfacepro7','nesthubmax'} and
    Mobile Phones: {'iphonese','iphone12pro','samsunggalaxys20ultra'}
-3. Mobile App - APK was not provided hence ignoring the app testing using Appium

 ### TESTS:

-#### SIGNUP:
+#### New Quotes Creation:

-1. Positive successful sign up / registration but not submitting as it's production website
+1. Positive successful creation of a new quote & checking the success message
-2. Negative cases by entering the invalid inputs onto the registration fields
+2. Negative cases by not selecting the required fields

-#### LOGIN:

-1. Positive successful login with valid email address and password
-2. Negative cases by entering the invalid credentials
+3. Negative cases by entering invalid inputs on numerical fields
-3. Checking that the password is masked in the front-end
-4. Other login routes via website
-5. Cookies
-6. Cache

-#### LOGOUT:

-1. Successful logout

-#### RESET/FORGOTTEN PASSWORD:

-1. Reset Password try only as it's a production website
-2. Negative cases by entering the invalid inputs onto the email address field
+4. Negative cases by entering the invalid dates

+#### View Pending Quotes:

+1. Positive successful validation & verification of pending quotes list checks

+#### Clear form:

+1. Clicking on clear form button clears out the filled in details

+#### Back:

+1. Clicking on Back button to navigate back to the previous page

 ##### HOW TO RUN THE TESTS?

 Example:  mvn clean verify -Dwebdriver.driver=chrome -Dheadless.mode=false -Dfailsafe.rerunFailingTestsCount=2
--Dcucumber.filter.tags=@logout
+-Dcucumber.filter.tags=@pendingQuotes

 1. webdriver.driver can be of chrome, firefox, edge, safari
 2. headless.mode should be boolean either true or false to run the tests virtually/headless or not